Mount Everest: 2016: Helicopter business increases

-2014 Sherpa strike

-On 18 April 2014, in one of the worst disasters to ever hit the Everest climbing community up to that time, 16 Sherpas died in Nepal due to the avalanche that swept them off Mount Everest.
-In response to the tragedy, numerous Sherpa climbing guides walked off the job and most climbing companies pulled out in respect for the Sherpa people mourning the loss.
-Some still wanted to climb but there was too much controversy to continue that year.
-One of the issues that triggered the work action by Sherpas was unreasonable client demands during climbs.

-Extreme sports at Mount Everest
+Extreme sports

 Mount Everest has been host to other winter sports and adventuring besides mountaineering, including snowboarding, skiing, paragliding, and BASE jumping.

 Yuichiro Miura became the first man to ski down Everest in the 1970s.
 He descended nearly 4200 ft from the South Col before falling with extreme injuries.
 Stefan Gatt and Marco Siffredi snowboarded Mount Everest in 2001.
-Other Everest skiers include Davo Karničar of Slovenia, who completed a top to south base camp descent in 2000, Hans Kammerlander of Italy in 1996 on the north side, and Kit DesLauriers of the United States in 2006.
-In 2006 Swede Tomas Olsson and Norwegian Tormod Granheim skied together down the north face.
-Olsson's anchor broke while they were rappelling down a cliff in the Norton couloir at about 8,500 metres, resulting in his death from a two and a half-kilometre fall.
-Granheim skied down to camp III.
-Also, Marco Siffredi died in 2002 on his second snow-boarding expedition.
+Other Everest skiers include Davo Karničar of Slovenia, who completed a top to South Base Camp descent in 2000, Hans Kammerlander of Italy in 1996 on the north side, and Kit DesLauriers of the United States in 2006.
+Marco Siffredi died in 2002 on his second snow-boarding expedition.

 Various types of gliding descents have slowly become more popular, and are noted for their rapid descents to lower camps.
-In 1986 Steve McKinney led an expedition to Mount Everest, during which he became the first person to fly a hang-glider off the mountain.
-Frenchman Jean-Marc Boivin made the first paraglider descent of Everest in September 1988, descending in minutes from the south-east ridge to a lower camp.
+In 1986 Steve McKinney led an expedition to Mount Everest.
+Frenchman Jean-Marc Boivin made the first paraglider descent of Everest in September 1988, descending in minutes from the Southeast Ridge to a lower camp.
 In 2011, two Nepalis made a gliding descent from the Everest summit down 16400 ft in 45 minutes.
-On 5 May 2013, the beverage company Red Bull sponsored Valery Rozov, who successfully BASE jumped off of the mountain while wearing a wingsuit, setting a record for world's highest BASE jump in the process.